Frequently asked questions

-Exhibit 5 Video Court Reporting eliminates the need for stenography by offering clients a modern and inexpensive electronic alternative to traditional reporting.
+Exhibit 5 eliminates the need for stenography by offering clients a modern and inexpensive electronic alternative to more traditional options.
 Our team of experienced legal videographers will arrive at your office 30 minutes before the scheduled proceeding to set up their equipment.
-Once all parties have arrived, your digital reporter, a notary public in the state of Illinois, will swear in the witness, and you are ready to begin.
-Our reporters are happy to accommodate any request you may have throughout the proceeding and are fully equipped to play back questions and answers at your request.
-At the end of the proceeding, your reporter will collect all exhibits to be scanned and filed electronically.
+Once all parties have arrived, your legal videographer, a notary public in the state of Illinois, will swear in the witness, and you are ready to begin.
+Our videographers are happy to accommodate any request you may have throughout the proceeding and are fully equipped to play back questions and answers at your request.
+At the end of the proceeding, your videographer will collect all exhibits to be scanned and filed electronically.
 Exhibits will be returned to your office within one week.
 Immediately following the proceeding, we will begin to upload the video to our secure online repository.
 The video will be made available to download within 24 hours of a proceeding.
 If you then choose to order a transcript, our transcript production team will create your transcript straight from the video record.

 This is a common misconception.
 In the past, legal videography was often reserved for only certain types of proceedings, like evidence depositions, as cumbersome equipment and high prices steered many attorneys away from choosing digital solutions.
 Even today, this remains a popular perception as many large firms still charge exorbitant fees for their video deposition and electronic transcript services.
 Exhibit 5 is different.
 We believe that taking advantage of technology is an important factor for success in the modern legal workplace, and thus we strive to keep our services both accessible and affordable.
 With Exhibit 5, you will receive a free video with every proceeding, available 24/7 on our secure, easy to use online repository.
 We also provide free electronic filing of your videos, transcripts, and exhibits to help keep you organized.